TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms2/lab5.md

         <Constraint>.
 ```

 Multiple constraints are separated by commas.
 The constraint `true` always succeeds.
+Inspect the
+signature files in `reference/src-gen/signatures/` for the available constructors.

 There can only be **one** rule that matches on a certain constructor.
 It is possible and recommended
 to split the rules over multiple files.